apache/spark/sql/README.md

 Using the console
 =================
 An interactive scala console can be invoked by running `build/sbt hive/console`.
-From here you can execute queries with HiveQl and manipulate DataFrame using DSL.
+From here you can execute queries with HiveQl and manipulate DataFrame by using DSL.

 ```scala
 catalyst$ build/sbt hive/console